 methods and techniques.

 The twentieth anniversary meeting of the Conference of Latin Americanist Geographers was held in October, 1990, at Auburn University.
 This meeting, developed by Tom Martinson, who served as Local Arrangements and Program Chair, was the traditional inventory and prospect meeting as organized in 1970 and 1980.
 Over 150 participants convened in eight inventory and prospect sessions and eight volunteered paper sessions, each chaired by a noted Latin Americanist geographer.
 An especially noteworthy occurrence was the high level of participation by students and younger scholars.
 During the 1990s the Organization continued to develop.
 The 1992 meeting was held, appropriately enough, in the Dominican Republic, as CLAG discussed the five hundredth anniversary of the European contact with the Americas.
 At the same time, the main office of the organization moved to the University of Texas at Austin, Texas, as Gregory Knapp took over the position of Executive Secretary (now re-named Executive Director).
-William E. Doolittle took over as Executive Director on September 1, 1997, Inés Miyares of Hunter College, in July 2004, David J. Robinson of Syracuse University in July of 2008, and Andrew Sluyter of Louisiana State University in January 2015, and Michael Steinberg of the University of Alabama in January of 2018.
+William E. Doolittle took over as Executive Director on September 1, 1997, Inés Miyares of Hunter College, in July 2004, David J. Robinson of Syracuse University in July of 2008, Andrew Sluyter of Louisiana State University in January 2015, and Michael Steinberg of the University of Alabama in January of 2018.
 Please see the current board of directors for more information.

 The Conference of Latin Americanist Geographers faces its share of challenges in the 2000s and beyond.
 Rooted in the achievements of many outstanding geographers, the future looks bright indeed.